orojas12/heka_api/README.md

 ## Getting Started

+Ensure you have at least Python 3.6+ installed:

+> python3 --version

-Clone this project to your computer.
+Clone this project to your computer:

 > git clone https://github.com/orojas12/heka_api.git

+Navigate to your project folder, create a virtualenv and activate it:

+> cd /path/to/project/folder
+> python3 -m venv venv
+> source venv/bin/activate

+Install dependencies:

+> pip install -r requirements.txt

+## Development/Testing

+To run the Flask development server, set FLASK_APP and FLASK_ENV environment variables:

+> export FLASK_APP=heka_api
+> export FLASK_ENV=development

+You can also set these in a .env file in the project folder to avoid doing it every time in a new terminal session:

+> touch .env
+> echo "FLASK_APP=heka_api" >> .env
+> echo "FLASK_ENV=development" >> .env

+Then run the development server.

+> flask run

+## Deployment

 ## API Reference

-Get all orders placed.
+Get all orders placed:

 > GET  /api/orders

 ---

-Get data for a specific order.
+Get data for a specific order:

 > GET  /api/orders/<order_id>